- Home

 Cladding has become a major issue for lenders following the tragedy of the Grenfell fire in 2017, when it was discovered that it was responsible for the terrible speed at which the fire spread.

-If you’re trying to buy a property in a flat which has cladding, the vast majority of lenders will insist on seeing a ESW1 certificate, which is obtained following a survey of the property’s external walls to check for combustible materials.
+If you’re trying to buy a property in a flat which has cladding, lenders used to insist on seeing a ESW1 certificate, which is obtained following a survey of the property’s external walls to check for combustible materials.

 Where to go for help